New Member Information

 Rates and Capital Credit Refunds

 Rates are set as near operating expenses as possible.
 Because South River Electric Membership Corporation. is a non-profit utility, all profits are allocated back to its member-owners annually in the form of capital credits.
 As a cooperative, South River EMC allocates year-end margins to members based upon their individual kilowatt-hour purchases for the year.
-These funds are then used by the cooperative for operating capital for 19 years before being returned to the member.
+The Cooperative returns 20-25 percent of the amount allocated to members the following year.
+For example: in 2016, members who received electric service in 2015 received a refund of 20-25 percent of the allocated amount.
+The remaining 75-80 percent will be returned in about 19 years unless the member leaves the system and chooses the early-retirement option.
 Click here to learn more.

 Public Safety Policy